Oscar-Pellice-Mas/Oscar-Pellice-Mas/README.md

   <img src="https://img.shields.io/badge/-GitHub-05122A?style=flat&logo=github" height="20">
 </div>
 <a href="https://jroig24.itch.io/planext">Planext -Itch.io</a>
-<p>A project for a gamejam with rules and limitations.
-Contribuited as one of the main programmers.</p>
+<p>A project done by a small group for a game jam with limitations on controls and gameplay style.</p>
+<p>I participated by working as one of the main programmers, developing the gameplay mechanics.</p>
 <p>The game has the ultimate goal to make humankind survive as long as you can.
 Every day counts.
 The lack of resources will reduce human population.</p>
 <p align="center">
 <img src="https://user-images.githubusercontent.com/58166158/172456334-edd71ee0-6cde-4383-bf10-06d9a048ae92.png" width="350">